-Hanukkah happens to fall on Christmas this year, starting at sunset December 22nd and going through December 30th.
+Hanukkah typically falls close to Christmas, sometimes as early as November, and sometimes lining up with Christmas Day.
 If you’re wondering if Christians should celebrate Hanukkah or if it’s just a Jewish version of Christmas, you can put aside the dreidels and the gelt as we dive deeper into the meaning behind this Festival of Lights.

 History of Hanukkah

 At its core, Hanukkah is a celebration of the miraculous.
 In 168 B.C.
 Jerusalem was occupied by Syrians who desecrated the temple and set up idols of worship for Greek gods.
 The Jews came under extreme persecution, given the options of death or religious conversion.

 The head priest at the time was Mattathias and his son Judah Maccabees became a leader among the Jewish people in resisting the Syrian army.
 The story of their revolt and the miracle of Hanukkah can be found in 1st and 2nd Maccabees, Apocryphal books that hold historical significance.

 Despite extreme disadvantages, Judah Maccabees and his revolters were successful against the Syrians and after winning two major battles reclaimed control of the temple.
 After they removed the desecrations from the temple they wanted to rededicate the temple to YHWH as soon as possible, but there was one problem, they didn’t have enough oil to keep the lampstand burning, only enough for one night.

 The rituals to purify oneself for making the oil took seven days and then an additional day to actually make the oil, they didn’t have enough, but God had commanded that the lampstand must always be burning.